iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis, Measure Theory/Functional Spaces/Hilbert Space Introduction.md

 **Remarks**:

-This condition is called Parseval's relations.
+This condition is called Parseval's relations, not to confused with the Parseval's theorem, which is a totally different thing.

 ---